 A great product alone is not enough to succeed, and viral success stories are not the norm.
 For most businesses, marketing is what drives the customer acquisition funnel.

 The traditional marketing and promotion options have their benefits and drawbacks:

 - Paid Media - Investing in paid media can get expensive quickly and requires ongoing investment.
-I am a believer in testing acquisition costs across Facebook Ads, Google AdWords, remarketing, LinkedIn, Reddit, etc... as certain channels will ultimately play an important role in your digital marketing strategy.
+I am a believer in testing acquisition costs across Facebook Ads, Google Ads (formerly known as AdWords), remarketing, LinkedIn, Reddit, etc... as certain channels will ultimately play an important role in your digital marketing strategy.
 When done right, CAC (customer acquisition cost) will always be lower than CLV (customer lifetime value) and ideally average transaction, which results in a positive ROI.

 - Owned Media - Content marketing has demonstrated tremendous ROI, but it takes time and perseverance to build an audience to engage with.
 I am also a very big believer in the potential for content marketing and believe creating content and becoming a thought leader in your space will pay off in the long run.

 - Earned Media (PR) - This often involves working with a PR firm, which is expensive.
 It can be best leveraged in coordination with fundraising and launch efforts.
 In order to be successful, earned media strategies have to provide incentive for news outlets to publish (and be compelling to editors with control over the content delivered to specific audiences for the likes of Techcrunch, Bloomberg, Newsweek, etc.).
 The benefits are tremendous potential reach, which brings me to influencer marketing.